Cutleast/Mod-Manager-Migrator/README.md

 - Nexus Mod Manager Community Edition
 - Feel free to suggest

-### Known Issues
+### Known Issues/Limitations

 - Cannot migrate from Vortex if it is used in "Shared" mode ([Vortex &gt; Settings &gt; Vortex](https://imgur.com/fyKAgK7))
-- Some Windows Defender versions detect MMM as malware and delete the executable
+- Some Windows Defender versions may detect MMM as malware and delete the executable

 # 🔧Usage